AlexanderVladimirov9090/FutureButton/README.md

-# Phylogenetically forecasting of information content: FutureButton #
+# Phylogenetically forecasting of information content: Prototype of FutureButton #

-This is application for my thesis "Phylogenetically forecasting of information content".
-Will use A.I. to forcast future information thru keyworkds used google search and read resources.
+This is application is prototype for my thesis "Phylogenetically forecasting of information content".
+In near future it will use A.I. to forcast future information thru keyworkds used google search and read resources.

 ### What is this repository for? ###